thanoskoutr/helm-first-chart/README.md

 > See [Links](#links) bellow for official helm completion guide on all supported shells.

-## Install a Helm chart in Kubernetes cluster
+## Install a Helm chart from a repository

 Install the `bitnami/kube-state-metrics` chart in our local Kubernetes cluster: